-The table below provides information on the charges applicable to the funds offered as self-select options.
+The table below provides information on the charges applicable to the funds offered as self-select options, as at 31 of March 2023.

 ^{} LGIM did not disclose the charges for the Growth fund as part of the data gathered for this report (only the component funds).
-The TER and transaction costs shown here have been calculated based on the fund's underlying components and allocations.
+The TER and transaction costs shown here have been calculated by Mercer, the Plan's investment adviser, based on the fund's underlying components and allocations.